 fraud / corruption e.g. in the CM or CfD

 bullying, harassment, discrimination and abusive behaviour that you have witnessed taking place

 other criminal matters

 health and safety risks

 4. Do I need proof?

-The LCCC does not expect you to have absolute proof of any misconduct or negligence that you report.
+The LCCC/ESC does not expect you to have absolute proof of any misconduct or negligence that you report.
 However, we would like you to give reasons for your concern.
-The LCCC will investigate all matters that are reported.
+The LCCC/ESC will look into all matters that are reported.

 5. How does it work?

 If you have any concerns you can contact the hotline in a number of ways:

 Dial the free phone number 0800 097 0026 and enter the LCCC/ESC Access Code 56922 followed by the hash key (#) then listen to the easy-to-follow instructions.
 You are offered the choice of speaking to a specially-trained person to tell them your concerns, or you can leave a secure recorded message.